Clifden, Galway, view

 At this point I had come to a dead end, so I decided to just Google "anthony timony san rafael" to see what showed up.
-It turns out that a number of local California papers have been digitized and are on line at the University of California, Riverside, website, at https://cdnc.ucr.edu/.
+It turns out that a number of local California papers have been digitized and are on line at the California Digital Newspaper Collection, at the University of California, Riverside, website.

 There were a lot of hits for Anthony Timony and his wife, but the one that helped me the most was an obituary for John D'Arcy Connolly, brother of Mrs Anthony Timony.
 This told me that Mary Timony's maiden name was not Maddock, but Connolly.
 I also now had someone else to search for, namely John Connolly.
 As a bonus, he had an unusual middle name.

 Googling 'John D'Arcy Connolly' finished it off.
 He served as the US consul to New Zealand for some time, and there was a big writeup on him in the History of Sonoma County, at GoogleBooks.
 It began with:

 "The subject of this sketch, John D'Arcy Connolly ... was born in 1854 near the town of Clifden, County Galway, Ireland, his father's name being Daniel Connolly and his mother's maiden name Mary D'Arcy."

 "Early in 1875 he joined his widowed sister, Mrs John Maddocks, near San Rafael, Marin County."

 Clifden, Galway, is 9.4 km from Ballyconneely, according to Google Maps, so it is probably safe to say that Kate Timony's 1937 letter came from one of her mother's family in Ireland.
 She might have been visiting them in 1934.